MySecurityRepo/security-writeups/Hack The Box Machines/Timelapse.md

 ![diagram](../images/Timelapse/Timelapse_nmap3.png)

-From this scan we have obtained the name of domain name *timelaps.htb* and the FQDN of the machine *dc01.timelaps.htb*.
-We can add them to /etc/hosts linked to the machine IP.
+From this scan we have obtained the domain name *timelaps.htb* and the FQDN of the machine *dc01.timelaps.htb*.
+We can add them to /etc/hosts assigned to the machine IP.
-Also we can confirm that the service port 5986 is winrm over HTTPS (Microsoft HTTPAPI).
+Also we can confirm that the service running on port 5986 is winrm over HTTPS (Microsoft HTTPAPI).

 *******2 Foothold*******